 The power of service in action

 Our vibrant community of Pepperwood volunteers supports our programs and makes Pepperwood thrive.
 Volunteers enjoy access to the preserve and its natural resources.
 Our programs connect both youth and adults to nature in a variety of ways.
-Opportunities to get involved include digging in at our monthly Volunteer Workdays, conducting field research and contributing data to our Citizen Science projects, helping out with our community events, and supporting our ongoing education and conservation efforts as a dedicated and trained California Naturalist and Pepperwood Steward.
+Opportunities to get involved include digging in at our monthly Volunteer Workdays, conducting field research and contributing data to our Community Science projects, helping out with our community events, and supporting our ongoing education and conservation efforts as a dedicated and trained California Naturalist and Pepperwood Steward.

 If you have a passion for land management, science or sharing our knowledge of the natural world with public, there is a place for you.

 Click here to contact us about general volunteer opportunities.

 Volunteers are needed to assist with various outdoor projects related to the ecological restoration and management of the preserve.
 Projects may include invasive species removal, native seed collection, plant propagation, trail maintenance, building infrastructure and habitat restoration.